Automattic/peril-settings/README.md

-# peril-settings
+# Peril Settings

-Settings for running Peril on wordpress-mobile repositories
+These are the settings for running [Peril](https://github.com/danger/peril) on repositories in `wordpress-mobile`.